-§10.301.
+§11.301.
 General Provisions.

 (a) Purpose.
-The rules in this subchapter apply to the underwriting, Market Analysis, appraisal, Environmental Site Assessment, Property Condition Assessment, and Direct Loan standards employed by the Department.
+This subchapter applies to the underwriting, Market Analysis, appraisal, Environmental Site Assessment, Property Condition Assessment, and Direct Loan standards employed by the Department.
 This subchapter provides rules for the underwriting review of an affordable housing Development's financial feasibility and economic viability that ensures the most efficient allocation of resources while promoting and preserving the public interest in ensuring the long-term health of the Department's portfolio.
-In addition, this chapter guides staff in making recommendations to the Executive Award and Review Advisory Committee (the "Committee"), Executive Director, and the Board to help ensure procedural consistency in the determination of Development feasibility (Texas Government Code, §§2306.081(c), 2306.185, and 2306.6710(d)).
-Due to the unique characteristics of each Development the interpretation of the rules and guidelines described in this subchapter are subject to the discretion of the Department and final determination by the Board.
+In addition, this subchapter guides staff in making recommendations to the Executive Award and Review Advisory Committee (the "Committee"), Executive Director, and the Board to help ensure procedural consistency in the determination of Development feasibility (Texas Government Code, §§2306.081(c), 2306.185, and 2306.6710(d)).
+Due to the unique characteristics of each Development, the interpretation of the rules and guidelines described in this subchapter is subject to the discretion of the Department and final determination by the Board.

 (b) Appeals.
 Certain programs contain express appeal options.
-Where not indicated, §10.902 of this chapter (relating to Appeals Process. (§2306.0321; §2306.6715)).
-In addition, the Department encourages the use of Alternative Dispute Resolution (ADR) methods, as outlined in §10.904 of this chapter (relating to Alternative Dispute Resolution (ADR) Policy).
+Where not indicated, §11.902 of this chapter (relating to Appeals Process (§2306.0321; §2306.6715)) includes general appeal procedures.
+In addition, the Department encourages the use of Alternative Dispute Resolution ("ADR") methods, as outlined in §11.904 of this chapter (relating to Alternative Dispute Resolution (ADR) Policy).

-§10.302.
+§11.302.
 Underwriting Rules and Guidelines.

 (a) General Provisions.
-Pursuant to Texas Government Code, §2306.148 and §2306.185(b), the Board is authorized to adopt underwriting standards as set forth in this section.
-Furthermore, for Housing Credit Allocation, §42(m)(2) of the Internal Revenue Code (the "Code"), requires the tax credits allocated to a Development not to exceed the amount necessary to assure feasibility.
-The rules of the Texas Government Code and the Code, resulting in a Credit Underwriting Analysis Report used by the Board in decision making with the goal to assist as many Texans as possible by providing no more financing than necessary based on an independent analysis of Development feasibility.
-The Report considers all information timely provided by the Applicant.
+Pursuant to Tex.
+Gov't Code, §2306.148 and §2306.185(b), the Board is authorized to adopt underwriting standards as set forth in this section.
+Furthermore for Housing Credit Allocation, Code §42(m)(2), requires the tax credits allocated to a Development not to exceed the amount necessary to assure feasibility.
+Additionally, 24 CFR Parts 92 and 93, as further described in CPD Notice 15-11 require the Department to adopt rules and standards to determine the appropriate Multifamily Direct Loan feasibility.
+The rules adopted pursuant to the Tex.
+Gov't Code and the Code are developed to result in an Underwriting Report ("Report") used by the Board in decision making with the goal of assisting as many Texans as possible by providing no more financing than necessary based on an independent analysis of Development feasibility.
 The Report generated in no way guarantees or purports to warrant the actual performance, feasibility, or viability of the Development.

 (b) Report Contents.
 The Report provides a synopsis and reconciliation of the Application information submitted by the Applicant.
-The Report contents will be based solely upon information that is provided in accordance with the timeframes provided in the current Qualified Allocation Plan (QAP) or Notice of Funds Availability (NOFA), as applicable.
+For the purpose of this subchapter the term Application includes additional documentation submitted after the initial award of funds that is relevant to any subsequent reevaluation.
+The Report contents will be based upon information that is provided in accordance with and within the timeframes set forth in 10 TAC Chapter 11, Subchapter A or a Notice of Funds Availability ("NOFA"), as applicable

 (c) Recommendations in the Report.
-The conclusion of the Report includes a recommended award of funds or Housing Credit Allocation Amount based on the lesser amount calculated by the program limit method, if applicable, gap/DCR method, or the amount requested by the Applicant as further described in paragraphs (1) - (3) of this subsection, and states any feasibility conditions to be placed on the award.
+The conclusion of the Report includes a recommended award of funds or Housing Credit Allocation Amount and states any feasibility or other conditions to be placed on the award.
+The award amount is based on the lesser of the following: